Facebook Pixel Tracking

 International Admissions FAQ

-Your Application for Admission must be submitted by May 1 for starting in the fall semester, and September 1 for the spring semester.
-All supplemental items must be received by Moraine Park Technical College no later than June 15 for the fall semester, and October 15 for the spring semester.
+Your application for Admission must be submitted by May 1 for starting in the fall (August) semester, and September 1 for the spring (January) semester.

 Moraine Park Technical College considers you an International Student if you are a citizen of any nation other than the United States of America.
 You are not considered an International Student if you are: a dual U.S. citizen, U.S. Lawful Permanent Resident (green card holder), refugee/asylee, or a U.S. citizen living abroad.